 A longer post on my experience with Tavour (some of which is positive) is coming soon, but for now just a quick observation or two.

-Tavour is selling some excruciatingly expensive beers.
-Many are from breweries that are quite often very new, and that have no track record.
-As such, their beers require some stealthy marketing.
-Often, their copy looks something like this.
+Tavour is selling some excruciatingly expensive beers, many from breweries that are quite often very new, and that have no track record.
+As such, they need some stealthy marketing.
+Often, their copy looks something like this;

 “The Iowan Des Moines Inquirer describes this as the best unplaced beer at The Jackson Lake Lodge Beer Festival in Wyoming last month.
-It also won 3rd place in the ‘Porters with Marshmallows added’ sub-style, and was runner up in the “Cloying for cloying’s sake’ side festival.
-One for the ages from this two week old brewery, that Men’s Douchbaggery magazine calls perhaps one of the best in the state, and the 5th best to open west of the Mississippi in the last fourteen days. $33.99 for the 375 mL bottle of Shit on a Stick by the Candy Factory Beverage Company.”
+It also won 3rd place in the ‘Porters with Marshmallows added’ sub-style, and was runner up in the, “Cloying for cloying’s sake’ side festival.
+One for the ages from this two week old brewery, that’s Men’s Douchbaggery magazine calls perhaps one of the best in the state, and the 5th best to open west of the Mississippi in the last fourteen days. $27.99 for the 375 mL bottle for Shit on a Stick by the Candy Factory Beverage Company.”

 I understand marketing, so that’s fine.
-The adults amongst us can easily by-pass the nonsense and not purchase it if we see fit, but a few days ago a new description caught my eye, and it was associated with a much more established player.
+The adults amongst us can easily by-pass the nonsense and not purchase it if we see fit, but a few days ago this was accompanied by something that caught my eye, and something associated with a much more established player.
 Here’s the copy from Cocompany from The Bruery.

 Several things bug me about this, and BTW I’m not even talking about the adjunct laden beer, here.

 Firstly, Pastry Stouts are not a style.
-The Brewer’s Association and the BJCP don’t recognize them as such.
-Even if we assume them to be a sub-style of stouts, on what grounds does only a few years of its/their existence disqualify them as a fad?
+The Brewer’s association and the BJCP don’t recognize them as such.
+Even if we assume them to be a sub-style of let’s say, stouts, on what grounds does a few years of its/their existence disqualify them as a fad?
 When beer styles of several hues go back centuries, I think 3-4 years can still be a fad.
-Call me in 2165, and then we’ll talk.
+Call me in 2130, and then we’ll talk.

-Then there’s the reference to the “Sweet-toothed crew”, building an empire on Pastry stouts.
+There’s also the reference to the “Sweet-toothed Crew”, building an empire on Pasty stouts.
 That implies that the Bruery’s success is (and was forever) somehow founded on such products.
 That’s just not true.

-I really don’t much care what other people want to drink, but I do object to some of it being called beer and being associated with breweries.
-I do lament the fact that this fad has devastated the shelf-space available for real beer.
+Truthfully I really don’t much care what other people want to drink, but I do object to it being called beer, and I do lament the fact that this fad as devastated the shelf-space available for real beer.
 The former has little tangible effect on me, the latter really does, and that’s why it matters to me.